 As a former JAG, I can assure you that most judge advocates and MEB Counsel are bright, capable attorneys.
-However, they are often assigned enormous caseloads that severely limits the time that they can spend with you.
-In most cases, the MEB counsel will only have time for a few brief meetings prior to writing rebuttals, appeals and impartial review requests prior to a formal hearing.
-The detailed counsel for your formal board typically only have time for a few phone calls and e-mails prior to meeting you the day before your formal hearing.
-That is a very bad time to learn that you need updated medical testing data or additional nonmedical evidence to support your goals in the case.
+However, they are often assigned enormous caseloads that severely limit the time that they can spend with you.
+In most cases, the MEB counsel will only have time for a few brief meetings before writing rebuttals, appeals, and impartial review requests before a formal hearing.
+The detailed counsel for your formal board typically only have time for a few phone calls and e-mails before meeting you the day before your formal hearing.
+That is a terrible time to learn that you need updated medical testing data or additional nonmedical evidence to support your goals in the case.
 By contrast, when you work with me, you are buying one-on-one attention to help you develop your case from the outset, navigate past obstacles and develop a solid package to win as early on as possible.

 If we need to go to a formal hearing, your case will be thoroughly briefed in writing and submitted to the board members well in advance of the hearing date.
 Why?
 Well, sometimes they may agree with our written presentation and give us an on-the-record decision so that we do not have to travel.
 If not, then they usually provide us with useful feedback as to where we need to shore up our case or focus our efforts at the hearing.
 Either way, it is an opportunity that we can and should fully exploit.

 The day before the formal hearing, we will spend several hours preparing our case.
 You and any witnesses- live or by speakerphone- will practice responding to every question that I will ask you and any that I suspect that the board may wish to ask.
 We will go through this process several times until you are thoroughly prepared for the next day.
 As opposed to those who have only had an hour or two with their assigned counsel, we will look like rock stars.

 Why Hire Me at the Start of the Process?